Becky Bereswill

 Rebecca Ann "Becky" Bereswill (born October 2, 1990) is an American figure skater.
 She is the 2008 Junior Grand Prix Final champion.
 In 2014, she was cast as Elsa in the Disney on Ice version of Frozen.

 Personal life

-Rebecca Ann Bereswill, nicknamed Becky, was born in 1990 in Houston, Texas.
+Rebecca Bereswill Jackson, nicknamed Becky, was born in 1990 in Houston, Texas.
 She is the elder of identical twins; her twin sister, Allison, is also a figure skater and track and field athlete.

 Bereswill studied ballet with the Houston Ballet from age four to thirteen and appeared in a local production of The Nutcracker and Sleeping Beauty.

 She attended pre-school through middle school at The Post Oak School in Bellaire, Texas, and then went next door to high school at the Episcopal High School in Bellaire, Texas.
 She graduated summa cum laude in 2009 and currently attends the University of Michigan in Ann Arbor, Michigan.